RoboticsURJC-students/2017-tfg-richard-nicklas/README.md

 # 3 [VGA](https://github.com/JdeRobot/FPGA-robotics/tree/master/Projects/ComputerVision/VGA)

-In this chapter I finally manage to integrate a real VGA output to the verilog modules.
+Finally manage to integrate a real VGA output to the verilog modules.
 Due to the HW limitations of the Icezum Alhambra the VGA output is limited in resolution, size and frame rate, this meant that input data needed trimming in order to be successfully stored, processed and displayed.